background

 2. Build Sources and Uses of Funds Table

-In the next step, we will build out the Sources and Uses table, which will be a direct function of the transaction structure assumptions.
-In this particular example, the purchase multiple used was 10.0x EBITDA and the deal was funded using 6.0x leverage.
+In the next step, we will build the Sources and Uses table, which will be a direct function of the transaction structure assumptions.
+In this particular example, the purchase multiple used was 10.0x EBITDA, and the deal was funded using 6.0x leverage.

-More specifically, the objective of this section is to figure out the exact cost of purchasing the company, and the amount of debt and equity financing that would be required to complete the acquisition.
+More specifically, the objective of this section is to figure out the exact cost of purchasing the company, and the amount of debt and equity financing required to complete the acquisition.

-The amount of debt used will be calculated as a multiple of LTM EBITDA, while the amount of equity contributed by the private equity investor will be the remaining amount required to “plug” the gap and make both sides of the table balance.
+The total amount of debt used will be calculated as a multiple of LTM EBITDA, while the equity contribution by the private equity investor is the remaining amount required to “plug” the gap and make both sides of the table balance.

-Ultimately, the main goal of an LBO model is to determine how much the firm’s equity investment has grown, and to do so – we need to first calculate the size of the initial equity check by the financial sponsor.
+Ultimately, the main goal of an LBO model is to determine how much the firm’s equity investment has grown.
+To do so, we need to first calculate the size of the initial equity check by the financial sponsor.

 Paper LBO Test Sources and Uses of Funds